-Why are prescriptions for antidepressants going up and up, while the people taking them continue slipping down into their depression?
+Why are prescriptions for antidepressants going up and up, while the people taking them continue slipping down into their depression or suffer even more serious physical side effects as discussed above?

 Some psychiatrists claim it's because of a small, but appropriate, increase in the length of treatment-not the number of patients being treated.
 That is, patients are being kept on the drug longer.